NAGASAKI LEVELED BY U.S. A-BOMB

 Left: After being assembled, “Fat Man” underwent a final procedure outside the assembly building, where exterior crevices were filled with putty and then sprayed with sealant to maintain the proper environment within the device during the time it would take to deliver it over its target.
 Once the sealant application had been substantially completed, workers began scrawling their names and messages on the tail fin assembly and body of the device (nearly impossible to see in this image), including one from Rear Admiral William R. Purnell, who wrote: “A Second Kiss for Hirohito!”
 Purnell, one of the “Tinian Joint Chiefs,” was the U.S. Navy representative on the Military Policy Committee, the three-man committee that oversaw the Manhattan Project, and the personal representative of Admiral Ernest J. King, Commander in Chief, United States Fleet.

 Right: This photo shows “Fat Man” being towed to Tinian’s North Field under military police escort.
 On arrival the bomb was lowered by hydraulic lift into a bomb pit.
 Then Bockscar backed up over the pit with bomb bay doors open and the bomb was raised into the plane’s belly.
-Before Bockscar’s commander left on his mission to Nagasaki, Sweeney ran into Admiral Purnell, who stumped the major by asking him to guess the cost of the bomb on his aircraft.
+In the belly prior to takeoff the bomb was armed.
+Before Bockscar’s commander left on his mission to Nagasaki, Sweeney ran into Adm.
+Purnell, who stumped him by asking the major to guess the cost of the bomb on his aircraft.
 Two billion dollars, Purnell stated.
+(Actually, it was the entire Manhattan Project that cost $2 billion.)
 Sweeney answered the admiral’s second question correctly when he estimated Bockscar’s value at over a half-million dollars.
 “I’d suggest you keep those relative values in mind for this mission,” Purnell told Sweeney.

 Hiroshima and Nagasaki mushroom clouds, August 6 and 9, respectively

-Left: At the time this photo was taken, August 6, 1945, smoke billowed 20,000 feet above Hiroshima while it spread over 10,000 feet at the base of the rising column.
+Left: At the time this photo was made, August 6, 1945, a cloud of radioactive materials billowed 20,000 ft/6,096 m above Hiroshima while it spread over 10,000 ft/3,048 m at the base of the rising column.
 Six planes of the 509th Composite Group participated in the Hiroshima mission: one to carry the bomb (Col. Paul Tibbet’s Enola Gay); one to take scientific measurements of the blast (The Great Artiste under the command of Maj.
 Charles Sweeney); and a third to take photographs (Necessary Evil).
 The other three flew approximately an hour ahead to act as weather scouts.
 Bad weather disqualified a target, as scientists insisted on a visual delivery.
 The primary target that day was Hiroshima.
 Secondary and tertiary targets were Kokura and Nagasaki, respectively.

 Right: Atomic bombing of Nagasaki, August 9, 1945, by the crew of Bockscar.
 “Fat Man” had a blast yield equivalent to 21,000 tons of TNT, a quarter more than the device dropped over Hiroshima.
 The next day, August 10, the Japanese government presented a letter of protest for the two atomic bombings to the U.S. government via the Swiss embassy.
 It was not, however, until after the war that the full measure of the atomic horror sunk in.